Dworcowa Street: Tenement at 87

-The tenement at then-Bahnhoffstraße 38, even though conceived as an habitation house at its inception in 1876, soon turned to house a hotel: Heise's Hotel in 1876, Hoffman's Hotel in 1884 then Gelhorn's Hotel from 1887 to 1939, period from which the actual building dates back to.
+The tenement at then Bahnhofstraße 38, even though conceived as a habitation house at its inception in 1876, soon turned to house a hotel: Heise's Hotel in 1876, Hoffman's Hotel in 1884 then Gelhorn's Hotel from 1887 to 1939, period from which the actual building dates back to.

 After WWII, the building was the local seat of the United People's Party (Zjednoczone Stronnictwo Ludowe, ZSL).
 On March 16, 1981, it was occupied by farm workers from the trade union "Solidarity" (Solidarność).

 The facade reflects Neo-Renaissance elements, with its bared wall and minimal window decoration.
 One can notice the original transom above the vehicle entry, on the left of the elevation.